someimportantcompany/dynazord/docs/2-Writing-Models.md

   "createdAt": "2022-03-12T22:00:00.000Z"
 }

-// And then to get the entry, use those variables again: const user = await users.get({
+// And then to get the entry, use those properties again: const user = await users.get({
   id: 'A-USER-ID',
 });